 3) Worldwide, approximately 10 million cigarettes are purchased a minute, 15 billion are sold each day, and upwards of 5 trillion are produced and used on an annual basis.

-5) It's estimated that trillions of filters, filled with toxic chemicals from tobacco smoke, make their way into our environment as discarded waste yearly.
+4) It's estimated that trillions of cigarette filters, filled with toxic chemicals from tobacco smoke, make their way into our environment as discarded waste yearly.

 6) While they may look like white cotton, cigarette filters are made of very thin fibers of a plastic called cellulose acetate.
 A cigarette filter can take between 18 months and 10 years to decompose.